dlresende/kata-bank-app/README.md

    Scenario: An existing client withdraws from his account
-       Given an existing client named "pierre-jean" with 100.0 EUR in his account When he withdraws 10.0 EUR into his account Then the new balance is 90.0 EUR
+       Given an existing client named "pierre-jean" with 100.0 EUR in his account When he withdraws 10.0 EUR from his account Then the new balance is 90.0 EUR
 ```
 2.Implement the missing steps described in the previous scenario in the class `net.diegolemos.bankapp.steps.AccountStepdefs`.